Chetan-2715/EcoTrack-Plus/README.md

   - Specify distances and locations for transport
   - Track recycled item types

+### 🤖 **AI-Powered Eco Assistant**
+- **Gemini-Powered Chatbot:** Get personalized eco-tips and sustainability advice
+- **Habit Recommendations:** AI suggests new eco-friendly habits based on your activity
+- **Environmental Impact Insights:** Learn about your carbon footprint reduction
+- **Interactive Q&A:** Ask questions about sustainability and get AI-generated responses
+- **Smart Reminders:** Get proactive suggestions for improving your eco-habits

 ### 📜 **Action History**
 - **Complete History View:** Scrollable list of all eco-actions taken
 - **Detailed Action Modal:** Click any action to view: